This easy steamed cabbage recipe is a surprising delicacy. The gentle cooking method and the butter greatly enhance this

 You can keep leftovers in the fridge, in an airtight container, for up to 4 days.
 Reheat them gently, in the microwave on 50% power.

 More tasty cabbage recipes

-Another recipe that my family greatly enjoys are these Japanese cabbage pancakes.
+Another recipe that my family greatly enjoys is this recipe for Japanese cabbage pancakes.
 They’re admittedly a bit more labor-intensive.
 But they are so good, I think it’s well worth it.

 - 1 medium cabbage (2 lb. trimmed)